abhinandbs12/ai-augmented-decentralized-authentication-system/README.md

 ---

-## 📄 License
+## License

-This project is an academic submission for the Final Year Project, Department of Computer Science & Engineering.
+This project is an academic submission for the Final Year Project, Department of Computer Science and Engineering.
 See [`LICENSE`](LICENSE) for reuse terms (MIT recommended for code components).

 ---

 <div align="center">

-**Built with ❤️ using Blockchain, AI, and Classical Computer Science**
+**Built with Blockchain, AI, and Classical Computer Science**

 </div>